 Evaluate as you drive though a community.
 Consider the following questions as a basis for determining your location needs:

-- What schools are available and school district are you in?
+- What schools are available and which school district are you in?

 - What types of homes (single family, apartments, condominiums) are in the neighborhood?